waycowei/monokai-vscode-dark/README.md

-# monokai-vscode-dark
+# Monokai Vscode Dark

-a monokai theme suit for vsode dark mode
+This is a monokai highlight theme which suit for vscode dark background, enjoy it.